Paruchuri Gopala Krishna: Early life and education

 Paruchuri Gopala Krishna (born 10 June 1946 in Meduru, Gannavaram Taluq, Krishna District) was the youngest child of his parents Paruchuri Raghavayya and Hymavathamma.
 He has one elder sister and two elder brothers Paruchuri Venkateswara Rao and Paruchuri Kutumba Rao.

-Gopala Krishna received his BSc from the Government City Science College and an MA Telugu from the Arts College, both affiliated with Osmania University.
-Later he earned his PhD from Osmania University in Telugu Cinema Literature, concentrating on the research topic: ‘Telugu Cinema Sahityam – Katha- Kathanam – Silpam’ in the year 2003.
-Gopala Krishna earned Doctor of Literature from Berhampur University, Orissa for the research topic: ‘Telugu Cinema Story – Social Outlook’ in the year 2021.
-He has also done ‘Rashtra Bhasha’ in Hindi.
+Gopala Krishna received his BSc from the Government City Science College and an MA Telugu from the Arts College, both affiliated to Osmania University.
+Later he earned his PhD from Osmania University in Telugu Cinema Literature, concentrating on the research topic: 'Telugu Cinema Sahityam – Katha- Kathanam – Silpam' in the year 2003.
+Gopala Krishna earned Doctor of Literature from Berhampur University, Orissa for the research topic: 'Telugu Cinema Story – Social Outlook' in the year 2021.
+He has also done 'Rashtra Bhasha' in Hindi.

 Personal life

 Gopala Krishna is married to his first cousin, Vijaya Lakshmi.
-The couple has three children, Paruchuri Hima Bindu, Gottimukkala Naga Sushma who is married to TV and Film Artist, Gottimukkala Jaya Prakash (Screen name Varun) and Kodali Hari Priya who is married to Kodali Kalyan Prasad.
+The couple has three children, Paruchuri Hima Bindu, Smt.
+Naga Sushma who is married to TV and Film Artist, Gottimukkala Jaya Prakash (Screen name Varun) and Smt.
+Hari Priya who is married to Kodali Kalyan Prasad.
 He is fluent in Telugu, English and Hindi.